oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 described in (#hash_function_claim).
 The SD-JWT payload MAY contain one or more selectively disclosable claims.
 It MAY also contain a Holder's public key or a reference thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.
+Applications of SD-JWT SHOULD be explicitly typed using the `typ` header parameter, see (#explicit_typing) for more details.

 ### Selectively Disclosable Claims {#disclosable_claims}